Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 > export HADOOP_OPTS="-Djava.library.path=$HADOOP_PREFIX"
 > ```

+* I recommend installing Sublime Text or a text editor so that you can open the **.sh** and **xml** files to edit them all there.
+This will save you time and make things easier to work with.
 * Lets now edit the **hadoop-env.sh** to have it be able to locate your JAVA_HOME:

 > export JAVA_HOME:{root-of-your-Java-installation}